-From September to December 2016 we ran a Student Design Contest for students at Irish universities studying architecture or related fields.
-The prize is 1000 Euros, and an opportunity to see the design go forward if we can implement all or parts of it.
+In late 2016 we ran a Student Design Contest for students at Irish universities studying architecture or related fields.
+The prize was 1000 Euros, and was split between Adam and Margaux.

 Other schools were invited also, but did not participate.
 We learned that it was difficult for students to add an external project to their existing course load without university or professor support.